libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ### Muxer selection over Noise

 The libp2p Noise implementation allows the Noise handshake process to carry early data.
-[Noise-Early-Data] is carried in the first and second message of the XX handshake pattern as illustrated in the following message sequence chart.
+[Noise-Early-Data] is carried in the second and third message of the XX handshake pattern as illustrated in the following message sequence chart.
-The first message carries early data in the form of a list of muxers supported by the initiator, ordered by preference.
-The responder sends its supported muxer list in the second message to the initiator.
+The second message carries early data in the form of a list of muxers supported by the responder, ordered by preference.
+The initiator sends its supported muxer list in the third message to the responder.
 After the Noise handshake process is fully done, the initiator and responder will both process the received eraly data and select the muxer to be used, they both iterate through the initiator's prefered muxer list in order, and if any muxer is also